 For any student, writing can be a challenging task.
 The prospect of being faced with a blank piece of paper and trying to write something can be daunting.
 However, for most students, once they are started they are able to create some fantastic work.

-We've gathered 20 fun activities to get your elementary students excited for writing and simple teaching ideas to ensure you are able to get the most out of your wonderful students.
+We’ve gathered 20 fun activities to get your elementary students excited about writing and simple teaching ideas to ensure you are able to get the most out of your wonderful students.

 1. Story Dice

 If your students struggle to get their creative juices flowing, then perhaps story dice could help.
 There are many variations of story dice, but overall their purpose is simple.
 Students roll the dice and see a collection of images.
 You can ascribe a plot point to each image and this will help them to get their ideas flowing, allowing them to explore their creative writing more easily.

 This idea is fantastic to get reluctant writers hooked on the activity and inspired.
 Fill a box full of cool writing prompts and let them explore.
 You could have a theme or just fill the box with random things such as a soft toy, some knick-knacks, or photographs- whatever you want.

 These simple and quick writing exercises get students to rack up some frequent writing time.
 Simply put a prompt up on your board for your students coming into class, and allow them to get writing as you take care of your morning admin.
 Your prompt can be as challenging or as simple as you want from one word to longer questions.

 All this game requires is a piece of paper and something to write with.
 Students take turns writing part of a story, folding the paper over before passing it on to the next person.
 You can give your students a structure to follow or just leave them to come up with their own format.